-A dynamic sealing system seals against a moving surface, as compared to a static seal, like a clamped gasket or an O-ring.
-A dynamic sealing system should have low friction and good shape elasticity to ensure correct function.
-The system is expected to be compatible with the media at relevant temperatures, and have high resistance to mechanical damage.
-Different specific requirements in numerous applications have resulted in the development of different sealing designs.
-A dynamic sealing system contains multiple types of components with different purpose.
-A reciprocating system like the one sealing off seawater in a WEC uses so-called hydraulic seals, with at least a primary and a secondary sealing.
-Guiding elements guide the piston rod through the seal housing (or vice versa).
-One should follow the sideway motion of the other instead of working against each other, thus elevating the side forces.
-Wipers and scrapers may be added to protect the sealing components from particles, if necessary [12].
+A dynamic sealing system seals against a moving (or running) surface.
+In contrast, a static seal, like a clamped gasket or an O-ring, is stationary.
+Dynamicsealing system components should have low friction and good shape elasticity to ensure correct function.
+They should be compatible with the media at relevant temperatures, and have high resistance to mechanical damage.
+Different specific requirements in numerous applications have resulted in the development of different sealing designs, and multiple types of components with different purposes.
+Reciprocating systems like the ones sealing off seawater in the WECs at the LRS uses so-called hydraulic seals, with at least a primary and a secondary sealing.
+Guiding elements guide the piston rod through a seal housing.
+The seal housing should follow the sideway motion of the piston rod as much as possible to reduce the side forces.
+Wipers and scrapers may also be added to protect the sealing components from particles, if necessary [12].

 To reduce friction and wear, the running surface of the moving piston rod should be separated from the sealing components by a lubricating film.
 The formation of the lubricating film is influenced by the design of the sealing edge (or tip), see fig. 2.
-The operating seawater pressure and the magnitude and direction of the relative motion, as well the structure of the counter surface (wettability) and the properties of the medium (viscosity) contribute to the outcome [12].
+The operating seawater pressure and the magnitude and direction of the relative motion, as well as the structure of the counter surface (wettability) and the properties of the medium (viscosity) contribute to the outcome [12].
 The pressure curve beneath the sealing edge, seen in fig. 2, should be steep in the direction for which the sealing is supposed to seal, and a little bit flatter in the other direction.
 In this way a thin film of lubricant is left on the piston rod surface after the return stroke.
-Lubrication is generally favoured by low water pressure, high stroke velocity and a long stroke, compared to high water pressure, lower stroke velocity and a short stroke.
+The lubrication is generally favoured by low water pressure, high stroke velocity and a long stroke, compared to high water pressure, lower stroke velocity and a short stroke.
 Low velocity will reduce the hydrodynamic effect of the lubrication film to move in under the tip.
 In a point absorbing WEC with a linear generator, change in the reciprocating motion occurs at the outer end stops.
 These turning points represent instances of the highest friction, i.e. when so-called static friction (or dry solid-body friction) may occur for a short instance.